Rgedit logo

 About

-The project was inspired by the amazing projects rkward , JGR and Tinn-R (congratulations for a very good job!), which provide full-featured IDEs for R designed for KDE , Java and for MS Windows , respectively.
+The project was inspired by the amazing projects rkward , JGR , Tinn-R and RStudio rstudio (congratulations for a very good job!), which provide full-featured IDEs for R designed for KDE , Java , MS Windows , and cross-platform, respectively.

 Rgedit, however, aims to offer a simpler set of features than them, providing the proficient/professional R user an environment which would boost their efficieny while keeping interference and resources consumption to a minimum.
 Moreover, by using GTK+ and gedit, it is better suited not only to users of Gnome and Xfce, but also to those who prefer for example Openbox and their own collection of applications.
 In fact, Rgedit is the direct result of my needs and habits when working with R under Linux (and, lately, quite a bit of user feedback).